 Emergency Management Accreditation Program (EMAP)

-This award represents a significant achievement.
-EMAP is the only accreditation process for emergency management programs, and only 30 county emergency management agencies in the U.S. have achieved this mark of professional excellence.
-EMAP accreditation is a rigorous process, requiring an in-depth review and validation of the capabilities of King County's disaster preparedness and response systems against 64 industry-recognized standards.
+In 2017, after an 18-month vetting process involving self-assessment, documentation, and an intensive on-site inspection, the King County EM Program earned its first EMAP accreditation.
+This recognition represents a significant achievement.
+EMAP is the only accreditation process for emergency management programs, and only 31 county emergency management programs in the U.S. have achieved this mark of professional excellence.
+EMAP accreditation is a rigorous process, requiring an in-depth review and validation of the capabilities of King County's regional disaster preparedness and emergency operations systems against 64 industry-recognized, credible standards.
 Voluntary participation fosters excellence and accountability in emergency management and homeland security programs.